mohnoor94/NAS/README.md

 # AKAS-N (Abukhleif Automation System - Native)
-## V N3+ released, with custom code injection ability!
+## V N3.4 released with New Features!
 * Check out the change log (below) for more details.

 ## Native Version of the System: